UBC-MDS/DSCI-532_2025_4_vdash/README.md

 - **Make Data-Driven Decisions**: Gain insights into key vehicle attributes with side-by-side comparisons and interactive visual analytics.

 - **Customize Your Search**: Adjust sliders and dropdowns to refine your car search quickly and effectively.
+Toggle between CAD & USD pricing to view costs in your preferred currency.

 - **Enhance Your Car Buying Experience**: Whether you’re a buyer, seller, or automotive enthusiast, VDash simplifies complex comparisons and helps you make informed purchasing decisions.

 ## Usage